melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

-Title:      Getting started with Clean Code
+Title:      Managing responsibilities
 Author:     janoszen
-Published:  0000-00-00
+Published:  2016-11-14
 Categories: basics
+Series:     clean-code
 Excerpt:    I heard you want to be a better coder.
 You want to use reusable pieces, and you want to have an easier time
             maintaining older code.
 You may also want to work better in a team and ensure there are less bugs.
-Social:     /images/clean-code-basics/social.png
+Social:     /images/clean-code-responsibilities/social.png
-Decor:      /images/clean-code-basics/decor.png
+Decor:      /images/clean-code-responsibilities/decor.png
-Decor2x:    /images/clean-code-basics/decor-2x.png
+Decor2x:    /images/clean-code-responsibilities/decor-2x.png

 I heard you want to be a better coder.
 You want to use reusable pieces, and you want to have an easier time maintaining older code.
 You may also want to work better in a team and ensure there are less bugs.